ag-informatics/ag-informatics-course/module1/lab1/README.md

 ### Mockup

-You will create state Profile Webpage that looks similar to the mockup below:
+You will create a static Profile Webpage that looks similar to the mockup below:

 ![Ankita Mockup](img/mockup.jpg)

 1. Create a `<div>` with the ID name "header".
 This division should contain introduction header text, e.g., "Hi!
+I'm Ankita".
-I'm Ankita". - Give the header a minimum height (e.g., 40px). - Center the text within the header division. - Change the font style and size to something that is different from the rest of the page. - Use CSS header to make your header text "small caps".
+   - Give the header a minimum height (e.g., 40px).
+   - Center the text within the header division.
+   - Change the font style and size to something that is different from the rest of the page.
+   - Use CSS header to make your header text "small caps".

 2. Create a `<div>` with the ID name "about".
 This division should contain a photo of yourself with a description of what you do.